level-level/Clarkson-Core/README.md

 # Clarkson Core
 A plugin to write Object-Oriented code in combination with the Twig templating engine while keeping the WordPress Way of working in mind.

+## ⚠️ Maintenance Mode Only
+This project is no longer receiving new features.
+It will only receive maintenance releases for PHP and WordPress compatibility updates as needed.
+If you're looking for active development, please consider alternatives (such as [Timber](https://github.com/timber/timber)) or feel free to fork this project.

 ## Documentation and getting started
 Check out the [getting started with Clarkson Core guide](https://level-level.github.io/Clarkson-Core/phpdoc/guide/index.html) if you are just getting to know the project.